 The basic version of the platform does not have any network interfaces.
 So, in any case, you will need to equip the server with a network adapter in the form of an OCP module or a standard expansion card.

 Depending on the configuration, there is also an option to add two or four bays for 2.5" SATA or NVMe drives on the rear panel (also with hot-swap support).
-Just don't forget to count the controller ports.
+Just do not forget to count the controller ports.

 In addition, if there are no requirements for hot-swapping, you can use two M.2 22110/2280 slots on the motherboard.
-However, they work through the chipset and only support SATA.
+However, they operate through the chipset and only support SATA.

-The SATA controller in the Intel C741 chipset also serves three SFF-8654 ports on the motherboard, so 12 main bays can also be connected to it.
+The SATA controller in the Intel C741 chipset also serves three SFF-8654 ports on the motherboard, so the 12 main bays can also be connected to it.
 But this is more of a backup option.
-Still, in most cases, the modern disk subsystem requires both speed and fault tolerance, and the chipset controller can only provide basic configuration options.
-For some undemanding boot image storage options, an internal USB 2.0 port may also be useful.
+After all, in most cases, the modern disk subsystem requires both speed and fault tolerance, and the chipset controller can only provide basic configuration options.
+For some undemanding boot image storage options, the internal USB 2.0 port may also be useful.

-Note that to use disks with the SAS interface, you must add the appropriate controller.
+Note that to use disks with the SAS interface, it is necessary to add the corresponding controller.
 The platform itself does not support this interface.

 <b>Power</b>

-Several power supply models are offered to choose from, with a power of 800 W to 2600 W. Given the support for powerful processors and video adapters, such figures are not surprising.
+Several power supply models are available, ranging from 800 W to 2600 W. Given the support for powerful processors and video adapters, these numbers are not surprising.

 <b>Management</b>